So, you want to find a real data entry job from home and you’re wondering if any actually exist?

 The site crowdsources freelancers to perform microtasks that are part of a larger task.

-Some common microtasks include writing short product descriptions, answering surveys, transcription, keyword research, etc. Salary varies per task, depending on how difficult and how soon the task is needed.
+Some common microtasks include writing short product descriptions, answering surveys, transcribing, doing keyword research, etc. Salary varies per task, depending on how difficult and how soon the task is needed.

 They pay via PayPal, so make sure you have a verified PayPal account when you apply.